backdrop-contrib/notify/README.txt

 use it to suspend notifications without having to disturb any of your settings under "Detailed settings" and "Subscriptions".

-The "Detailed" settings" determine what is included in each notification.
+The "Detailed settings" determine what is included in each notification.
 You can turn on or off notification of new content and new comments, and specify how much of the original content to include in the notification email.